bondarukoleh/burgers_cafe_react_course/info/basics.md

 `jsx`
 .jsx syntax can be used in .js files.
 When you are using the jsx - it looks like html, but in the end it will compile in javascript, and your .render() method will be React.createElement().
+In any file you are using jsx or creating the components - you `must import React from 'react'`.

 `statefull with stateless` \
 We should use stateless components preferably, it's best practise, because changing setState() should be used very